 Income taxes decreased primarily due to a decrease in income before taxes.
-Our effective tax rate was 15.0 percent for the first quarter of 2020 compared to 20.6 percent for the first quarter of 2019.
+Our effective tax rate was 0.9 percent for 2020 compared to 16.7 percent for the second quarter of 2019.
+The decrease in the tax rate was primarily due to the offset of deferred income taxes against accelerated depreciation for Colstrip as provided in the 2019 Washington general rate case settlement, which was recorded in the second quarter.
+This amounted to \$8.4 million in 2020 as compared to \$5.1 million in 2019.
 See "Note 7 of the Notes to Condensed Consolidated Financial Statements" for further details and a reconciliation of our effective tax rate.